paarnes/GNSS_Multipath_Analysis_Software/README.md

 ---

 #### 3. **Linearization via Taylor Series and Construction of the Design Matrix ($A$)**
 The observation equation for pseudoranges is non-linear.
-Before its possible to use linear algebra, we have to linearize using a first-order Taylor series expansion.
+Before we can use linear algebra, we need to linearize it using a first-order Taylor series expansion.
 This linearization assumes small corrections to the initial approximate values of $(x,y,z,dT)$.
 The pseudorange equation is:

 $$
 R_{ji} = \sqrt{(X - x)^2 + (Y - y)^2 + (Z - z)^2} + dT